cedricquitor/imagine-web-app/README.md

 # imaginkraf 🤖

-**imaginkraf** is a web social media platform where you could generate and share your AI-generated artworks.
+**imaginkraf** is a web-based social media platform that allows users to create and share their AI-generated artworks.
+This platform provides a seamless and user-friendly experience for artists, designers, and anyone who loves to explore the possibilities of AI-generated art.
+With imaginkraf, users can easily create unique, stunning, and personalized art pieces that can be shared with their followers, friends, and family on various social media platforms.
+Whether you're an experienced artist or just getting started with digital art, imaginkraf is the perfect platform to unleash your creativity and share your passion for AI-generated art with the world.

 This project uses Open AI's DALL-E 2 API and Cloudinary.